Jean Harlow: Illness and death

 Spaces in the same room were reserved for Harlow's mother and Powell.
 Harlow's mother was buried there in 1958, but Powell married actress Diana Lewis in 1940.
 After his death in 1984, he was cremated and his ashes buried in Desert Memorial Park in Cathedral City, California.

 MGM planned to replace Harlow in Saratoga with either Jean Arthur or Virginia Bruce, but because of public objections, the film was finished using three doubles (Mary Dees for close-ups, Geraldine Dvorak for long shots, and Paula Winslowe for dubbing Harlow's lines) and rewriting some scenes without her.
+The movie had almost finished filming, so doubles were only needed for about 4 minutes of footage.
 The film was released on July 23, 1937, less than two months after Harlow's death, and was a hit with audiences, grossing $3.3 million in worldwide rentals and becoming the highest-grossing film of the year, as well as the highest-grossing film of Jean Harlow's career.